lblod/delta-consumer-single-graph-maintainer/taskell.md

     * [x] Download and store file (see other task)
     * [x] Only when all metadata arrived -> store metadata triples in main graph (not to flip out indexers in the stack)
     * [x] Remove file triples from temp graph
-- Removal of files
-    > Files also need to be removed when metadata is removed.
-    * [x] Find location when metadata is removed
-    * [x] Write metadata to temp removal graph
-    * [x] When minimum data received, remove physical file
-    * [x] Store deletes to ingest graph
-    * [x] Remove from temp removal graph
 - Better triple filtering on files
     > Triples about files can be filtered based on their URI or on their predicates, but in most cases, file metadata is stored in a specific graph.
 We could use that graph as a means to filter triples.
     * [x] CHECK graph information in delta files on consumer